X

 – Cheryl M. Francis, Blueprint for transformation

-How to claim a Section 179 expense: Form 4562 instructions
+How do I claim a Section 179 deduction?

-Section 179 vs. Bonus depreciation: Which to use?
+Section 179 vs. bonus depreciation: what’s the difference?

 Choosing between Section 179 expensing and bonus depreciation often comes down to how much flexibility you want and how your business’s income looks for the year.
 Section 179 deductions provide a good amount of control — you pick and choose which assets to expense and how much to deduct, making it useful if you want to manage taxable income carefully.
 Bonus depreciation is more all‑or‑nothing: if you use it for an asset, you generally must apply it to all assets in that same class.